zendeskgarden/react-components/packages/grid/examples/advanced.md

-The following sections link to corresponding Bootstrap examples to demonstrate how advanced grid layouts can be achieved using Garden.
+The following sections link to corresponding Bootstrap examples and demonstrate how advanced grid layouts can be achieved using Garden.

 ### Auto-layout columns